 When your nail trimming routine starts to take longer or needs more force, it might be time to replace your clippers.
-For a grinder, you can usually purchase the tool heads, instead of purchasing a whole new tool!
+You can usually purchase the tool heads alone instead of a whole new one for a grinder!

 Video Tips for Nail Trimming!

 Like most dogs’ nails, maintaining the nails of a Great Dane requires regular care and attention.

 Neglecting their nails can lead to pain, discomfort, and even health issues.

 This section will discuss the importance of nail care, identifying overgrown nails, and the potential harm of overgrown nails in a Great Dane.